texastribune/styleguides/newtribunestyle.md

 ##### Sans-serif

-Open Sans is a sans serif font that comes in five weights.
+Open Sans is a sans-serif font that comes in five weights.
 Similarly, only "regular" and "bold" will be used on Tribune proper.
 However, for this font pairing, the Interactive Data & Visuals Team is encouraged to use more than just the two main weights designated to the Tribune site.

 ```sass
 $font-sansserif: 'Open Sans', sans-serif